 other costs incurred by the Supplier in delivering the Goods to the Buyer.

-Invoices

-The Supplier must provide valid tax invoices for all Charges on the dates or at the times specified in Schedule 1.
-The Buyer has no obligation to pay the Charges set out on an invoice, which is not a valid tax invoice.
-To be valid a tax invoice must:
+Valid tax invoice: The Supplier must provide valid tax invoices for all Charges on the dates or at the times specified in Schedule 1.
+The Buyer has no obligation to pay the Charges set out on an invoice that is not a valid tax invoice.
+A valid tax invoice must:

-clearly show all GST due
+clearly show all GST due, if any

-be in New Zealand currency, or the currency stated in Schedule 1
+be in New Zealand currency or the currency stated in Schedule 1

 be clearly marked 'Tax invoice'

-contain the Supplier's name, address and GST number, if the Supplier is registered for GST
+contain the Supplier's name, address, NZBN and GST number, if the Supplier is registered for GST

 contain the Buyer’s name and address and be marked for the attention of the Buyer's Contract Manager, or such other person stated in Schedule 1